apollo-elements/apollo-elements/packages/hybrids/README.md

 `;

 define('hello-element', {
-  client: client(),
-  query: query(HelloQuery),
+  ...query(HelloQuery),
   render
 });
 ```

 </code-copy>

-Alternatively, you can spread in the ApolloQuery hybrid property descriptors to define a generic querying element.
+You can spread in the `ApolloQuery` hybrid property descriptors to define a generic querying element.

 <code-copy>